This delightful four-mile walk over fields, along roads and through woodland should take you around two hours.

 Just beyond the tree is another gap in the woodland before you.
 Be careful descending the steep incline and cross the short bridge at the bottom of the dingle.
 Follow the path up the other side (it can get pretty boggy), ignoring the wooden in front of you at the top of the slope.
 Continue along the path as it bears right and then left.
 Go over the stile and continue straight on across the paddock until you reach the road (Whitewell Road).

 Turn right and walk into Whitewell.
 Pass Stable House on your right and brick building (Parish Rooms) on your left.
-Very shortly afterwards, you’ll see an ancient iron kissing gate on your right.
-Pass through it and walk across the meadow towards the southerly aspect of Whitewell Church.
+Very shortly afterwards, go through the ancient iron kissing gate on your right.
+Walk across the meadow towards the southerly aspect of Whitewell Church.

-Cross the footbridge and you’ve completed your loop!
+Cross the footbridge over the Iscoyd Brook and you’ve completed your loop!